conholdate/products.conholdate.com/content/english/total/net/conversion/7zip-to-pdf.md

 content:
     enable: true
     block:
-    - title_left: "GZIP to PDF Conversion in C# .NET Core"
+    - title_left: "7ZIP to PDF Conversion in C# .NET Core"
       content_left: |

-          -   Create Archive instance with input GZIP file
+          -   Create Archive instance with input 7ZIP file
-          -   Extract contents of GZIP file using **ExtractToDictionary** method of Archive
+          -   Extract contents of 7ZIP file using **ExtractToDictionary** method of Archive
           -   Get the list of extracted files from unzipped directory using **Directory.GetFiles** method - Loop through each unzipped / extracted file
           -   Convert extracted file to PDF format using Convert method of **Converter** class in [GroupDocs.Conversion API](https://apireference.groupdocs.com/conversion/net)
           -   Keep the list of all converted PDF files - Create instance of **Merger** class in [GroupDocs.Merger API](https://apireference.groupdocs.com/merger/net) with first converted PDF file in the list